 The pes anserinus tendon, also known as the inside hamstring muscles, flex the knee and stabilize the inside of the knee.
 Most of us have very weak hamstring muscles that are very short because we sit for a large portion of our day.
 Many patients, especially those with fallen arches, are prone to strains in these muscles.
 The tibia tends to rotate outward to compensate for the fallen arch.
 This outward rotation of the tibia places additional stress on the pes anserinus tendons.
 Eventually, these tendons become lax and are no longer able to control the tibial movement, adding to the chronic knee pain.
 An arch support may be prescribed to reestablish the arch.

-In Dr. Hauser’s experience with many of these types of cases, Prolotherapy injections along the arch of the foot will also prove beneficial.
+In our experience with many of these types of cases, Prolotherapy injections along the arch of the foot will also prove beneficial.
 Prolotherapy injections into the pes anserinus attachments to the bone strengthen the tendon attachments and resolve the chronic knee pain.

-If you are suffering with chronic knee pain and looking for a permanent solution that doesn’t just mask the problem, Prolotherapy may be your answer.
-We have a tremendous amount of experience and high Prolotherapy success rate treating knee pain.
-We would love to hear more about your case, and see you in our office for a consultation.
-Click here to set up an appointment, or call us at 708-848-7789!
+If you are suffering with chronic knee pain and looking for a permanent solution that doesn’t just mask the problem, our Comprehensive Prolotherapy treatment may be your answer.
+We have a tremendous amount of experience and high Prolotherapy success rate treating knee pain and would love to help you too!